hardik1973/fhai-lineardigression-template/{{ cookiecutter.repo_name }}/README.md

     │                         the creator's first-name,
     |                         and a short `-` delimited description, e.g.
     │                         `1.0-maruti-initial-data-exploration`.
-    │
+    ├── tests
+    │   ├── integration    <- Place for testing scripts for integration tests │       ├── test_data  <- Place to store data for integration tests
+    │   ├── unit           <- Place for testing scripts for unittests │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │